osrf/gazebo_tutorials/guided_i/tutorial3.md

 # Recap

-The previous three tutorials have led us through the process of creating a sensor model, contributing the sensor to an online database, and improving the model's visual appearance.
+The previous tutorials have led us through the process of creating a sensor model, and improving the model's visual appearance.
 This tutorial will improve the output from the sensor through the addition of noise.

 # Sensor Noise